rtmigo/prefnotifiers_flutter/README.md

 ## PrefsStorage

 Each `PrefItem` relies on a `PrefsStorage` that actually stores the values.
-How the data is stored depends on which object is passed to the `PrefItem` constructor.
+The way the data is stored depends on which object is passed to the `PrefItem` constructor.

 ```dart